-For 2017, each independent director was paid an annual cash retainer of \$45,000, paid quarterly in arrears.
-The chairperson of the Audit Committee was paid an annual cash retainer of \$10,000 and the chairperson of each of the Compensation Committee and the Nominating and Corporate Governance Committee was paid an additional cash retainer of \$5,000.
-Each member of the Audit Committee, other than the Chairman, was paid an additional cash retainer of \$2,500.
+For 2018, each independent director was paid an annual cash retainer of \$45,000, paid quarterly in arrears.
+The chairperson of our Audit Committee was paid an additional cash retainer of \$10,000 and the chairperson of each of our Compensation Committee and the Nominating and Corporate Governance Committee was paid an additional cash retainer of \$5,000.
+Each member of our Audit Committee, other than the chairperson, was paid an additional cash retainer of \$2,500.
 The lead independent director was paid an additional cash retainer of \$10,000.
 Mr. Lown, our President and Chief Executive Officer, did not receive any cash or equity compensation for his service as a director.

-On June 14, 2017, pursuant to our 2013 Equity Incentive Plan, we granted each of our independent directors 2,733 restricted shares of common stock, which will become non-forfeitable on June 14, 2018.
+On June 13, 2018, pursuant to our 2013 Plan, we granted each of our independent directors 2,752 restricted shares of common stock, which will become non-forfeitable on June 13, 2019.

-As of the date of mailing of this Proxy Statement, no equity-based compensation was awarded to, earned by or paid to any of our directors in 2017 other than the equity awards described above and, with respect to Mr. Lown in his capacity as an executive officer, under "Executive Compensation."
+No equity-based compensation was awarded to, earned by or paid to any of our directors in 2018 other than the restricted share awards described above and, with respect to Mr. Lown in his capacity as an executive officer, as described below under "Executive Compensation."